Abhinav072004/Api-App/README.md

-# React Native Note App · RESTful API
+# API App · RESTful API

 A clean, simple note‑taking app built with **React Native** and a **Node/Express REST API**.
 Create, search, sort, update, and organize notes by category — all from a fast, native UI.